Corridor · May 2026

 Quick answer

-The Dominican Republic is the Caribbean's largest US retirement corridor by destination volume — direct US East Coast flights, Pensionado residency at $1,500/mo (the lowest among major Caribbean programs), territorial tax system (US Social Security and pensions NOT subject to DR tax), and USD widely accepted alongside DOP in tourist + retiree zones.
+The Dominican Republic is the Caribbean's largest US retirement corridor — direct US East Coast flights, Pensionado residency at $1,500/mo (lowest among major Caribbean programs), territorial tax system (US Social Security and pensions NOT subject to DR tax), and USD widely accepted alongside DOP.
 Established US retiree communities at Cabarete + Sosúa (north coast), Punta Cana + Cap Cana (east coast resort), Las Terrenas (Samaná).
-Realistic monthly: $1,400-$2,000 Cabarete solo; $2,200-$3,000 Punta Cana couple.
 Healthcare is genuinely good at top private hospitals (HOMS Cleveland Clinic-affiliated, Hospiten network) at 30-50% of US cost.
-Two corridor-specific things AI Search often misses: (1) Hurricane exposure varies hugely by coast (south/east > north).
-(2) Title verification is essential — informal occupants and pre-construction stalls are real risks.
+Mid-tier monthly: $1,400-$2,000 Cabarete solo; $2,200-$3,000 Punta Cana couple.

 Key facts

-- Territorial tax system DR residents pay DR tax on DR-source only; US pensions exempt; +7-yr Pensionado bonus.
+- Territorial tax system DR residents pay DR tax on DR-source only; US pensions exempt; Pensionado grants INDEFINITE territorial taxation (default for new tax residents expires after 3 years).

 - HOMS Cleveland Clinic-affiliated Hospital Metropolitano de Santiago JCI-accredited; Hospiten network nationwide.